-and other shark projects on oceanramsey.com
+and other shark projects on www.oceanramsey.com

-While swimming with sharks is certainly a thrilling experience, my attraction to purposely come face to face with sharks such as Great Whites, Tigers and others is for a different reason – advocating shark conservation.
+While swimming with sharks is certainly a thrilling experience, my attraction to purposely come face to face with sharks such as Whites, Tigers and others is for a different reason – advocating shark conservation.

 Many people fear sharks and have unfortunately only seen them portrayed on TV and in films as mindless man-eating machines.
 In truth, sharks are intelligent, calculated and generally very cautious about approaching humans.
 More importantly, sharks play a vital role in maintaining a healthy ocean ecosystem .
 Many people are unaware that sharks are being over-fished to the point of extinction.
 As the Sengalese environmentalist Baba Dioum said, "In the end people will only protect what they love, and only love what they understand . . .”
 I hope that by sharing my experiences with sharks I might inspire others to take action and help protect these amazing creatures before it's too late.

-I feel so fortunate that some of the greatest moments of my life have been diving with Great White sharks.
-I recently took my third swim with a group of Great Whites.
+I feel so fortunate that some of the greatest moments of my life have been diving with the beautiful, powerful, iconic White shark.
+I recently took my third swim with a group of Whites.
 400 million years on this planet has produced an amazing creature and intelligent apex predator.
-It's difficult to express the incredible joy and breathtaking emotion experienced locking eyes with a Great White shark.
+It's difficult to express the incredible joy and breathtaking emotion experienced locking eyes with a White shark.
 Watching the shark acknowledge and observe me, while I peacefully and calmly allowed it to swim towards me, and then experiencing it accepting my touch, allowing me to dorsal and tail ride.
 The connection felt as I repeatedly pet and hitched a ride on several of these sharks reminded me of my experience with horses.
 A lot can be said between two creatures that don't speak the same language.
 Even without eye contact, hanging on to the dorsal fin allowed me to feel the sharks’ subtle unseen movements; feeling the way the water displaced as we glided together, and the gentle but strong swaying of the sharks’ caudal fin (tail) so careful not to kick me as I released my hold.
 Sometimes the larger dominant females would even become shy or scared of the camera or other divers.
 While interacting with these sharks I could sense the change in the animals comfort even before physically seeing the change in body movement.

-I'm not advising that people go out and just jump in to the water with Great Whites, just as I wouldn't recommend jumping into a yard with a strange dog.
+I'm not advising that people go out and just jump in to the water with White sharks or Tigers or other large species, just as I wouldn't recommend jumping into a yard with a strange dog.
 Sharks do need to be respected as wild animals and appreciated for their role as top predators in the ocean ecosystem.
 My shark experiences have all been positive in part because while I know sharks are not mindless man-eaters, I simultaneously have respect for their capabilities, a lot of experience interacting with animals and reading body language, behavior, and I am comfortable with my own water abilities while also trusting my dive partner.
 Given the number of surfers and swimmers who frequent shark territory in low visibility often dressed in black wetsuits or floating on surfboards portraying a seal-like silhouette, it is a huge testament to sharks sensory systems and intelligence that mistaken identity bites "attacks" are so rare.
 Like many animals, individual sharks display different dispositions and personalities or temperaments and not all are comfortable with or interested in interaction with humans.

 Want to do more to help sharks?